MultiSafepay/docs/content/payment-management/recurring-payments.md

 - iDEAL

 ❗️ **Note:**  For subsequent payments to be successful via direct debit, ensure that direct debit [is activated in your MultiSafepay account](/docs/direct-debit/#activation).
-❗️ **Note:**  For subsequent payments to be successful via direct debit, ensure that direct debit [is activated in your MultiSafepay account](/docs/direct-debit/#activation).

 ✅  &nbsp;**Tip:** Test every payment method flow you intend to use.